dan214/Jumo-Test/README.md

 ```
 pip install -r requirements.txt
 ```

+## Performance and Scaling

+Since we are dealing with small amounts of data currently, preformance should not be a problem.
+However, if the Loans.csv is a big file (100MB to severals GBs), we are likely to run into performance issues where run times are much longer, and/or cause code to fail entirely to insufficicent memory.

+A few things to consider in this scenario:

+1. ####Use other tools suited to handle large amounts of data - While tools like Spark can handle large data sets (100 gigabytes to multiple terabytes), taking full advantage of their capabilities usually requires more expensive hardware.
+And unlike pandas, they lack rich feature sets for high quality data cleaning, exploration, and analysis.
+For medium-sized data, we're better off trying to get more out of pandas, rather than switching to a different tool.

+2. #### Processing chunks of the data - This involved loading chunks of it into RAM, and processing each chunk before loading the nex

 ## Assumptions

 There are several assumptions that I've made in the course of building this project.